djkier/sign-up-page/README.md

     -   CSS is used to style the form elements for a better user experience.

+    **Show Password**

+    -   View the password type if it would match the constraints.

 ## Technologies Used

 -   **HTML:** Used to create the structure of the signup form.